infonet-dev/docs/monolith.md

    print(" ts:" .. timestamp .. ", node:" .. node_id .. ", sensor:" .. sensor_id .. ", value:" .. value)

-   -- Alert with id 0
-   monolith_trigger_alert(0, "Alert message")
+   -- Alert with id 0 (If an alert backend (like twilio) is set up, this would trigger a message to be sent) monolith_trigger_alert(0, "Alert message")

-   -- Dispatch an action request to a (controller-id, action-id, value) monolith_dispatch_action("fire_extinguisher", "toggle_extinguisher", 1.0)
+   -- Dispatch an action request to a registered controller (controller-id, action-id, value) monolith_dispatch_action("fire_extinguisher", "toggle_extinguisher", 1.0) end
-end
 ```